notRommel/Hex-to-MIPS-Assembler-Converter/README.md

 How to use:
 Currently, the HexAsmApp.class is not necessary to run the program.
 You can run this code by calling the static HexAsmConverter.getInstance() in your own main.
-The current code runs a JFrame that's a WIP.
+The current code runs a JFrame, which is a WIP.